 - How did the officer behave?

-- Where and when, if at all, were you read your Miranda rights?
+- Where you read your Miranda rights?